Welcome to Women Who Money!

 - improve your family’s financial situation

 - understand investing

 You’ll find quality money-related articles at various levels –100-level (novice), 200-level (intermediate), and 300-level (advanced) – to educate, motivate, and guide you along your financial journey.

-We are working hard to answer your money questions!
-And we’ll do the work to verify as much information as possible, so you don’t have to spend hours searching online!
+We’re working hard to answer your money questions!
+And we’ll do the research and work to verify as much information as possible, so you don’t have to spend hours searching online.

 You won’t want to miss the ‘Women who Money’ Interview series.
 These incredible ladies have conquered debt, went back to school, raised families as single parents, grown their income to six-figures, and left their full-time jobs to become entrepreneurs.
 They have inspiring stories!

 The co-founders of Women Who Money are Amy Blacklock from Life Zemplified and Vicki Cook, from Make Smarter Decisions.
 Vicki and Amy connected initially online and eventually met in person at a financial conference in the fall of 2017.

 They’ve both reached financial independence and left full-time work to devote more time to family, pursue passion projects and fun opportunities.
 They enjoy collaborating on original content and sharing great articles written by and for women.